|Birth name||Shobha Rajadhyaksha I Love India|

 Her books are steeped in a lifetime’s observation of Bollywood,” and “They describe a side of the country that western audiences rarely encounter, her central themes being power, greed, lust and sex.”

-- In an interview, Shobhaa was asked that what would be the role and status of Indian women in the next 10 years.
+- In an interview, Shobhaa was asked that what would be the role and status of Indian women in the next 10 years as most of her writings portrayed women status in India.
 Shobhaa replied,

 Well… In Mao’s poetic and apt words – ” Women hold up half the sky.”
 I believe that.
 Ten years from now, I see many more educated women – the biggest change will come when these financially empowered ladies push for reforms that are in the interests of society at large, and women in particular.”